Frequently Asked Questions

 Collective members are responsible for keeping the program going.
 They have access to the space and at least one collective member is always staffing a worknight.
 They handle the finances and vote on decisions at our monthly meetings.
 They’re writing this website right now.
 They used to be regular volunteers!

-We have semi-regular meetings for anyone interested in becoming more involved.
+We have regular meetings for anyone interested in becoming more involved with the collective.
 If you’ve been attending our worknights for awhile, feel free to ask us about these meetings.

-If you are curious about a topic we haven’t covered here, please write books2prisoners@gmail.com with any other questions you may have.
+If you are curious about a topic we haven’t covered here, please contact us with any other questions you may have.